This page is designed to answer the following questions:

 One of the advantages of working in the health and social care sector is that there are many learning opportunities available to aid your personal development and improve the way you work.

 Your first approach should be to speak with your manager about the learning opportunities available to you.
 This can be done informally or formally as part of regular supervision.

 You can also find many opportunities to learn online.
-There are lots of articles about working in the care industry online and websites like Skills for Care and Skills for Health provide many free resources.
-As well as reading material, don’t discount video on websites such as Youtube as an effective way to learn.
-You could do your own research that is closely-related to your role (perhaps research into some of the conditions that your clients have) and reach out to specialised services such as charities for ideas, advice and guidance.
+There are lots of articles about working in the care industry online, and websites like Skills for Care and Skills for Health provide many free resources.
+As well as reading material, don’t discount videos on websites such as Youtube as an effective way to learn.
+You could do your own research that is closely related to your role (perhaps research into some of the conditions that your clients have) and reach out to specialised services such as charities for ideas, advice and guidance.

 Other networks such as CQC, HSE, SCIE and local colleges can be a treasure trove of information.